Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 When to Go

-Sweet spot: the second week of December (December 7-13, 2026).
+Sweet spot: the second week of December (December 7 to 13, 2026).
 Markets are fully open.
-Decorations and lights are at peak.
+Decorations and lights at peak.
 Crowds are heavy but not insane.
 School-vacation crowds (December 18 onwards) are crushingly worse.
-The first weekend of any market is also a good window - opening ceremonies are fun, crowds have not arrived yet.
+The first weekend of any market is also a good window - opening ceremonies are fun, crowds haven't arrived yet.

 What to Wear

 European December is COLD.
 Strasbourg averages mid-30s during the day, Tallinn upper-20s, Budapest mid-30s.
 Pack proper winter gear - not just a single jacket.
 Layers underneath.
 Hats.
-Mittens (not gloves - mittens are warmer).
+Mittens (not gloves - mittens are warmer, the Bauers, my old host family in Munich, drilled this into me when I was an au pair.
+They were right).
 Wool socks.
 Waterproof boots.

-For each kid: Kids Warm Winter Coat (insulated, waterproof), thermal base layers like the Kids Thermal Underlayers Set, a Warm Kids Beanie, and Kids Warm Mittens Set.
+For each kid: the ones we actually own and rotate every year are the Smartwool kids merino base layer set and a Columbia Bugaboo II.
+Beyond those: Kids Warm Winter Coat (insulated, waterproof), thermal base layers like the Kids Thermal Underlayers Set, a Warm Kids Beanie, and Kids Warm Mittens Set.
 We forgot mittens our first trip and bought a 22-euro pair from a market stall in Strasbourg.
 They were inferior.

 What to Pack Beyond the Cold-Weather Kit